Battle of the Hydaspes: Battle

 Eventually the two forces met and arrayed themselves for the battle.
 The Indians were poised with cavalry on both flanks, fronted by their chariots, while their center comprising infantry with war elephants stationed every fifty feet in front of them, to deter the Macedonian cavalry.
 The Indian war elephants were heavily armoured and had castle-like howdahs on their back carrying a trio of archers and javelin men.
-Porus's soldiers were dressed in flamboyantly hued outfits with steel helmets, bright scarves and baldrics, and wielded axes, lances and maces.
+Porus' soldiers were dressed in flamboyantly hued outfits with steel helmets, bright scarves and baldrics, and wielded axes, lances and maces.
 Porus, eschewing the usual tradition of Indian kings fighting from a chariot, was mounted atop his tallest war elephant.
 This animal in particular was not equipped with a howdah, as the king was clad in chain mail armour and hence had no need of the additional protection of a tower.

-Alexander, noticing that Porus's disposition was strongest in the center, decided to attack with his cavalry first on the flanks, having his phalanx hold back until the Indian cavalry had been neutralized.
+Alexander, noticing that Porus' disposition was strongest in the center, decided to attack with his cavalry first on the flanks, having his phalanx hold back until the Indian cavalry had been neutralized.
 The Macedonian heavy infantry phalanx were outnumbered 1:5 against the Indian infantry.
 However the latter were at significant disadvantage in close combat due to their lack of armour and the long reach of their opponent's sarissas.
 Even their heavy armour-piercing bows were inaccurate because of the slippery ground, though the muddy ground was also an advantage to the lighter-armored Indians.

 Alexander commenced the battle by sending his Dahae horse archers to harass the Indian right-wing cavalry.
 His armoured Companion cavalry was sent to attack their outnumbered Indian counterparts on the left wing, with Alexander himself leading the charge as was his habit.
 The rest of the Indian cavalry galloped to the aid of their hard-pressed kinsmen from the right wing, but Coenus's squadrons promptly followed their movement and attacked them from the rear.
 The Indian horsemen tried to form a double phalanx to face both attacks, but the necessary complicated manoeuvres brought even more confusion into their ranks, making it easier for the Macedonian cavalry to defeat them.
 The Indian cavalry were thus routed, and fled to the safety of their elephants.